Theodore2024/Theodore2024/README.md

 ### About me
- - Taeuk Ki, Landscape Architect who can code
+ - Taeuk Ki

 ### Interested in
- - app dev : iOS / Android
+ - ios dev
 <!--
 **KiTaeUK/KiTaeUk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.